huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 - *2021.10-2022.07*, SRT (Student Research Training): Worked at School of Software, topiced *compression algorithms in big data database*, advised by Prof. Shaoxu Song.

 # Honors and Awards
-- Comprehensive Scholarship (Scholarship from Proj.
-Zesheng Tang) of Dept. of CST, 2021.09-2022.07
+- Comprehensive Scholarship (Scholarship from Prof. Zesheng Tang) of Dept. of CST, 2021.09-2022.07
 - The third prize, the 40th Tsinghua Challenge Cup

 # Educations